 The project at Garden Dreams will include construction of two new net zero energy greenhouses powered by an on-site solar array.
 Other project features include a wash and pack work area, walk-in refrigeration, a teaching kitchen, educational space, event space for community gatherings, and expanded outdoor growing space.
 A re-developed and community land trust-protected Garden Dreams location will serve as a source for quality plant starts, an education and workforce development site for young and emerging urban farmers, a gathering space for community events, and an essential food-growing resource for generations to come.

 The Garden Dreams project team includes evolveEA, JASE Construction Services, and EIS Solar.
-Construction is set to begin in October 2020 with completion by end of the year.
+Construction is set to begin in October 2020 with completion by February 2021.
 The solar array will be installed and operational in Spring 2021.